Mission Center statement of purpose

 Pope Francis in his reflection, “Let Us Dream” says that now is the time to act.
 “But if the Church has a particular role to play at times of crisis, it is precisely to remind people of its soul, of its need to respect the common good.
 This is what Jesus did: He came to strengthen and deepen the bonds of belonging–of people to God and each other.
 That is why the one who matters most in the Kingdom of God is whoever makes themselves least, serving others and especially the poor.”

 The mission center seeks to serve others and be a concrete demonstration of the Church doing good in the world through particular focused programming.
-This center will be a collaborative undertaking demonstrating in particular ways the service to faith and the promotion of justice.
+The center will be a collaborative undertaking demonstrating in particular ways the service to faith and the promotion of justice.

 Receive updates about the mission center effort.